ghowland/sireus/documentation/how_to_start.md

 Here we can track how many corrections we have performed so far, defaulting to "Zero", and then auto-advance it into the "Corrections.Escalate" state, because we tried 2 things before.

-## 8. Make Boolean Action Considerations for all your Actions
+## 8. Make Boolean State Condition Considerations for all your State Conditions

-All Actions could have at least 1 Action Consideration that can be 0 or not-0.
+All State Conditions could have at least 1 State Condition Consideration that can be 0 or not-0.
 If it's not 0, it will get a score, and as long as that score is above the minimum threshold, it will fire, allowing you to enter different states.

 Starting with simple boolean considerations is best.
 Use more complex curve based calculations when you are in the deeper tuning phases of working with Sireus.